Volkswagen Jetta (A1): History

-USA and Canada
+US and Canada

 In North America, the Jetta was introduced for the 1980 model year.
-Volkswagen was standardizing their engine lineup and the Jetta received the same 1588 cc four-cylinder with 76 hp at 5500 rpm as also used in the Scirocco, the Audi 4000, and fuel injected Rabbits.
-Specs were nearly identical for 49-state and Californian cars, although at 83 lbft torque was one pound-foot lower in 49-state cars.
-Those received a two-way catalytic converter and exhaust gas recirculation, while the Californian Jettas received a three-way catalyst and lambda sensor.
+Volkswagen was standardising their engine lineup, and the Jetta received the same 1588 cc four-cylinder with 76 hp at 5500 rpm as also used in the Scirocco, the Audi 4000, and fuel injected Rabbits.
+Specs were nearly identical for 49-state and Californian cars, although at 83 lbft torque was a pound-foot lower in 49-state cars.
+Those states received a two-way catalytic converter and exhaust gas recirculation, while the Californian Jettas received a three-way catalyst and lambda sensor.
 The three-way catalyst electronics system required extra space and replaced the glovebox in early Californian cars.

-For 1981, the engine was switched to the new, North America-only 1715 cc unit with 74 hp at 5000 rpm.
+For 1981, the engine was switched to the new North America-only 1715 cc unit with 74 hp at 5000 rpm.
 The dashboard was also upgraded (including the return of the glovebox on California cars) as were the seats and ventilation system.

 Safety

 Volkswagen was an early adopter of passive restraint systems.
-The first generation cars could be equipped with an "automatic" shoulder belt mounted to the door.
-The idea was to always have the belt buckled thereby doing away with the requirement that the driver and passenger remember to buckle up.
+The first-generation cars could be equipped with an "automatic" shoulder belt mounted to the door.
+The idea was to always have the belt buckled, thereby doing away with the requirement that the driver and passenger remember to buckle up.
 Instead of a lap belt, the dashboard was designed with an integrated knee bar to prevent submarining underneath the shoulder belt.
 One quirk was that cars with this system lost the central dash air vents (unless equipped with an AC).
-The passive system was standard on 1980 California cars but was not available elsewhere in the United States until later.
+The passive system was standard on 1980 California cars, but was not available elsewhere in the United States until later.

-In crash tests conducted by the National Highway Traffic Safety Administration, the Mark 1 received five out of five stars in a 56 km/h (35 mph) frontal crash test for both driver and passenger protection.
+In crash tests conducted by the National Highway Traffic Safety Administration, the Jetta received five out of five stars in a 56 km/h (35 mph) frontal crash test for both driver and passenger protection.